 The COVID-19 pandemic cast a spell of sleep over many arts organizations, all around the world.
 Beginning March 2020, and continuing for nearly two years, musicians and organizations everywhere struggled with closure and silence, twirled thinking and planning, and invented entirely new ways to share the joy of creativity and music making.
 The Juno Orchestra Project was not immune.
 We cancelled about a year’s worth of projected programming, and reframed its final activities.

 One of the Juno Orchestra Project’s structural tenets is to give opportunity for wonderful regional players to explore music in the presence of curious audiences.
 After a long respite, Juno tentatively lifted her head, ultimately creating a broad-reaching, four-faceted project called Juno Singles.

 The Juno Singles project sprang from a simple idea: What if Juno commissioned a single work that might be made available to audiences via the internet.
 That single-commission germ rotated and resulted in four newly commissioned string pieces.
 As these four pieces were being developed, Serenity Smith Forchion of Nimble Arts contacted us and, zing!, the project doubled in scope as we envisioned four acrobatic responses to the four new commissions.

-Part One: Juno has engaged four local composers, commissioning each to craft a 10-15 minute work for string orchestra.
-We have secured new compositions from (clockwise from upper left) Derrik Jordan, world music specialist; Robert Merfeld, pianist and chamber music coach; Dana Maiben, violinist and Baroque music specialist, and Eugene Uman, director of Vermont Jazz Center.
+Part One: Juno engaged four local composers, commissioning each to craft a 10-15 minute work for string orchestra.
+We were lucky indeed to secure new compositions from (left to right) Derrik Jordan, world music specialist; Robert Merfeld, pianist and chamber music coach; Dana Maiben, violinist and Baroque music specialist, and Eugene Uman, director of Vermont Jazz Center.

 Part Two: In May, June, and July 2021, Juno Orchestra workshopped each composition, one at a time.
 Documentary videos capture each limited-audience performance and include insights from each composer.
 Watch the videos: